AdriUMA/Arch-Install/README.md

 ### 🦿 Partitions and Formats

+> [!NOTE]
+> For any doubt, see [official guide](https://wiki.archlinux.org/title/Installation_guide).

 We will check if the hardware's boot mode is EFI or BIOS for the installation of the operating system.

 ```sh
 ls /sys/firmware/efi/efivars
 ```

 If there is no error running this command, it means it's an EFI boot.
-Otherwise, it is likely an older machine with BIOS boot.
+Otherwise do not use my script, it is likely an older machine with BIOS boot [manual install](https://github.com/AdriUMA/Arch-Install/blob/main/README.guide.md#-partitions-and-formats).

 Check the available drives and the installation target.